 Football – $7,004,000

-Jim Harbaugh is currently the head coach of football at the University of Michigan, now in his second third after having taken the position in 2015.
+Jim Harbaugh is currently the head coach of football for the University of Michigan Wolverines, now in his second third after having taken the position in 2015.

 All of the coaches on this list are former players of their particular sport, and some of them have had decent college playing careers, and even short professional careers.
 Harbaugh is unique (though not alone) in that he had a significantly long professional playing career in the NFL (1987–2001), starting with the Chicago Bears, and moved around quite a bit, until ending his career with the Carolina Panthers.
 During this time, he began his coaching career as a volunteer assistant coach at Western Kentucky University in 1994, under his father Jack Harbaugh, who was then the head coach at the university.